emaerket/code-challenge/scrabble/scrabble.md

 In the table below, each letter (Bogstav) is listed with it's score (Score) and availability (Antal).

-If word/sentence given has too many occurrences of a letter, the program should give an error and exit.
+If the word/sentence given has too many occurrences of a letter, the program should give an error and exit.

 ```bash
 > php scrabble.php "XXX"